make-it-git/language-redirect/src/readme.txt

 == Description ==
 WordPress plugin which redirects from the root site of a multisite project to a language specific network site.

+**Please Note: This plugin doesn't allow content on the root site!
+Please read this description carefully to see if this works for you.**

 The decision which language should be used is based in the browser language of the user which is usually sent as 'Accept-Language' header (PHP: $_SERVER['HTTP_ACCEPT_LANGUAGE']).

 The plugin provides a configuration page where supported languages, redirect targets and the default language can be configured.

 The plugin should be activated only on the root site.
-Once redirected it is useless and shouldn't be active on the language specific network site.
+It shouldn't be active on the language specific network site.

 The plugin is developed on [Github](https://github.com/bjoerne2/language-redirect).
 Feel free to fork the project or create pull requests.